reactjs/react-router-redux/README.md

 An action type that you can listen for in your reducers to be notified of route updates.

-#### `push(nextLocation: LocationDescriptor)`

-An action creator that you can use to update the current URL and update the browser history.
-The LocationDescriptor parameter can be either as string with the path or a [LocationDescriptorObject](https://github.com/rackt/history/blob/v1.17.0/docs/Glossary.md#locationdescriptor) if you need more detailed control.

 #### `routeActions`

 An object that contains all the actions creators you can use to manipulate history: